NormanDunbar/WritingLibraries/README.md

 # WritingLibraries
-This is the LyX source code for the article on how to write Arduino and AVR libraries.
-The demo libraries can be found in my digitalPin and avrDigitalPin repositories.
+This is the LyX source code for the article on [writing Arduino and AVR libraries](https://github.com/NormanDunbar/WritingLibraries).
+The demo libraries can be found in my [digitalPin](https://github.com/NormanDunbar/digitalPin) and [avrDigitalPin](https://github.com/NormanDunbar/avrDigitalPin) repositories.